 BrrICE1.1 directly regulated BrrADC2.2 in putrescine synthesis

 To identify the role of BrrICE1.1 in putrescine synthesis, we obtained transgenic and RNAi hairy roots (Fig. 5A).
-The BrrICE1.1-GFP fusion protein emitted a green fluorescent signal in the membranes and nuclei of the hair roots (Fig. 5A).
+The BrrICE1.1-GFP fusion protein emitted a green fluorescent signal in the membranes and nuclei of the hair roots (Fig. 5B).
 Interestingly, cell membrane localization of BrrICE1.1 was present in turnip but absent in Arabidopsis (Fig. 5E, left).
-To explore the membrane localization of turnip BrrICE1.1, we analyzed the protein structural characteristics of BrrICE1.1 and AtICE1.1 (Fig. 5F).
-We found that the C-terminus was conserved, while at the N-terminus, BrrICE1.1 had an extra signal peptide (GGGGERV).
-We speculated that this single peptide affected the location of BrrICE1.1.
-Hence, we deleted a single peptide of BrrICE1.1 in the turnip to test its location.
-We were surprised to find that its membrane localization disappeared and only nuclear localization was observed in N. benthamiana leaves (Fig. 5E, right).
-Therefore, this single peptide was indeed the reason for the localization of BrrICE1.1 in the membrane.
+To explore the membrane localization of turnip BrrICE1.1, we analyzed the amino acid sequence characteristics of BrrICE1.1 and AtICE1 (Fig. 5F).
+We found that the C-terminus was conserved, while at the N-terminus, BrrICE1.1 had an extra amino acid sequence (GGGGERV).
+We speculated that this amino acid sequence affected the location of BrrICE1.1.
+Hence, we deleted it to test the location of BrrICE1.1 and we were surprised to find that its membrane localization disappeared and only nuclear localization was observed in N. benthamiana leaves (Fig. 5E, right).
+Therefore, this extra amino acid sequence was indeed the reason for the membrane localization of BrrICE1.1.

 Effect of exogenous application of putrescine and its inhibitor on the freezing tolerance of turnip